int128/jira-to-slack/README.md

 ### E2E Test

-You can send actual payloads of actual JIRA events by the following script:
+You can send actual payloads of actual Jira events by the following script:

 ```sh
 # Slack